 Long term vs short term view

-They will live and die by the results they get and will often be focusing as much on the 3-year plan as the next 12 months.
-They want to create and implement a strategy that is going to grow the business in line with ambitious targets.
+The vast majority will live and die by the results they get and will often be focusing as much on the 3-year plan as the next 12 months.
+Undoubtedly, they want to create and implement a strategy that is going to grow the business in line with ambitious targets.
 Unless the customer can see tangible results, they won’t be retained.

 A marketing agency is usually viewed as a supplier.
 They simply focus on delivering what you ask of them.
 Typically, they won’t track results, so they won’t be able to report on return on investment.
 Their short-term focus will be driven by keeping their contact happy – because if the customer is happy with the service delivered, they will come back to them for the next project.